vedic-partap/negtool/README.md

 # negtool
 A tool for detecting negation cues and scopes in natural language text.

+## Dependencies
+In order to use negtool, the following libraries need to be installed:
+   * numpy
+   * scikit-learn
+   * pystruct
+   * networkx

 ## Running the tool with raw text
 To run negtool with raw text, you need to have CoreNLP installed.
 Run the tool with the command